Python Examples

 Example 9: ModelManager with Memory Budgets

-Track memory budgets across multiple local models, with separate pools for CPU RAM and GPU VRAM.
-Register each model with an estimated footprint; when loading a new one would exceed its pool’s budget, the least-recently-used model in the same pool is automatically unloaded.
+ModelManager is the unified registry — register local models and remote providers by name, then dispatch with complete(id, messages) (also stream(id, messages, on_chunk) and get(id)).
+Local models additionally participate in memory budgeting across separate pools for CPU RAM and GPU VRAM: register each with an estimated footprint, and when loading a new one would exceed its pool’s budget, the least-recently-used model in the same pool is automatically unloaded.
+Remote providers own no local weights, so they dispatch straight through and never count against a budget.

 import asyncio